- General Description

-Now Chrome and Nickel are a strange one – you ask 90% of guitarists what colour hardware they’ve got on their guitar, and they’ll answer ”chrome” – but it’s actually much rarer then you think (or at least it was, its becoming more common because it’s a great material for plating!) – High wear resistance, good scratch resistance, and very little reaction to acids (that’d be out sweat!) – it’s a great choice if you like silver.
+Now Chrome and Nickel are a strange one – you ask 90% of guitarists what colour hardware they’ve got on their guitar, and they’ll answer ”chrome” – but it’s actually much rarer then you think (or at least it was, its becoming more common because it’s a great material for plating!) – High wear resistance, good scratch resistance, and very little reaction to acids (that’d be our sweaty hands!) – It’s a great choice if you like silver.

 Weirdly though, it wasn’t really used until recently – most “silver” hardware you’ll see on guitars before the 1990s, will have been nickel plated.
 Not a clue as to why.
 It’s not too tricky a job to ID though if you’re in any doubt.
 Chrome has a certain blue tint to it – think about a screw driver, a pair of pliers, that’s chrome plate.
 Nickel has a slightly more yellowy tint to it, if you’re looking for examples – normally turns up on more decorative stuff, but if you’re struggling, the low strings on your guitar will be nickel wound.

 Right - the age old debate!
 Brass Vs. Nickel!
 Time to don the Flak jacket and get this laid out as straight as possible.